Skip to content

 MYTH #1: Beans Cause Too Much Gas to Be Worth Eating

-MYTH #2: Cannellini Beans Are High in Carbs and Bad for Weight Loss
+MYTH #2: Cannellini Beans Are Too High in Carbs

-TRUTH: While beans are low in methionine, they're high in lysine.
-Combining with grains (which are high in methionine) creates complete protein.
-However, you don't need to combine them at the same meal - eating both throughout the day works equally well.
+TRUTH: While beans are low in methionine, pairing them with grains (rice, bread, pasta) creates a complete amino acid profile.
+You don't need to combine them in the same meal; eating both throughout the day is sufficient.

 NutriScore by Health Goals